peytoncordero/DRI25/creating-simulations.md

 ## Getting Started

+You can download the full source file for this section here: <Download files='CritterSim_full.ipynb'>

+Again, while you can use the source file as a reference, we encourage you to try to write the code yourself first.
+If you get stuck, you can always refer to the source file for help.

-Create a new Python file called `CritterSim`.
+To begin, let's create a new Jupyter Python file called `CritterSim`.
 Because we will be using a lot of random values in our program, we'll first want to `import` the `random` module at the beginning of the file, like we did in the previous section:

 ```python
 import random